ethercreative/seo/README.md

 ## TODO
+- [ ] Make field more self contained (to allow for multiple per page, e.g. product variants that have SEO fields)
 - [ ] Add caching to sitemap
 - [ ] Add locale support for custom sitemap urls
 - [ ] Add redirect support for .htaccess & web.config to improve performance